-Sophia's "NAPKIN' Plan

-Fix smartphones, tablets ..
+Sophia's "NAPKIN' Plan Fix smartphones, tablets .. and appliances?

-and appliances?
 (Maybe later?)
 What is my credit score?

-What is my credit score?

-Who is my competition?
+Do I need a website?
 Who is my competition?
 Who can help me find answers?
 Am I ready for all this?
 At the beginning of a new small business, even simple plans can be helpful.
 Most business owners start with a great idea-or lots of great ones.
 The trick is to get all your ideas down on paper so you can organize them, prioritize what is urgent (and what can wait) to take steps toward finding customers, stakeholders and the financial support you need to convert your ideas into business realities.